Special Edition of Frontiers in Education – Leadership in Education

 - Professor Liz Thomas, Professor of Higher Education, Edge Hill University, UK: https://loop.frontiersin.org/people/654447/overview

 - Wendy Troxel, Director of NACADA Research Center, Kansas State University, USA: https://loop.frontiersin.org/people/654277/overview

 - Oscar Van Den Wijngaard, EDLAB: Maastricht University Institute for Education Innovation, Maastricht University, Netherlands: https://loop.frontiersin.org/people/666901/bio

 - David Grey, CEO, UKAT, UK: https://loop.frontiersin.org/people/654199/overview

 We are delighted to announce that all articles from this collection are now published and available online.
-The collections is also being released as an e-Book, due for release early in 2021.
-Please watch out for further announcements regarding our launch event for this e-Book.
+You can download the entire collection as an e-Book in e-Pub format.